duckdb/pg_duckdb/docs/gotchas_and_syntax.md

 ---

-## Gotchas: Things to Know
+## Things to Know

-This section outlines key behaviors and limitations in `pg_duckdb`.
-Understanding these points will help you use the extension effectively.
+This section outlines behaviors and limitations in `pg_duckdb`, things to know to use the extension effectively.

 ### Querying